-- Specific adjustments include \$0.9 million of legacy benefit plan costs and \$0.3 million of legacy environmental costs. - (4) Adjustment assumes net decreased interest expense as Quanex Corporation's Convertible Senior Debentures are retained by Quanex Corporation.
+- Specific adjustments include \$0.9 million of legacy benefit plan costs and \$0.3 million of legacy environmental costs.
+These amounts are being eliminated for pro forma purposes because the liabilities and any future expenses associated with legacy items will remain with Quanex Corporation and will not be assumed by Quanex Building Products Corporation - (4) Adjustment assumes net decreased interest expense as Quanex Corporation's Convertible Senior Debentures are retained by Quanex Corporation.
 Quanex Building Product's ongoing interest expense is expected to be comprised of bank commitment fees associated with a new senior unsecured credit facility along with continued interest on an industrial revenue bond (\$1.8 million of principal at October 31, 2005) to be retained by Quanex Building Products. - (5) Represents reduced interest income from investments and reduced income from changes in the cash surrender value of life insurance policies to reflect the amount of cash and value of life insurance policies not being retained by Quanex Building Products.
-The income recognized in fiscal 2005 related to life insurance policies is comprised primarily of policies associated with legacy employees and as such will not be retained by Quanex Building Products. - $(6) \quad Adjustment \ necessary \ to \ reflect \ the \ Quanex \ Building \ Products \ pro \ forma \ effective \ tax \ rate \ of \ 38.5\%.$ - (7) The dilutive impact of the common stock equivalents arising from settlement of Quanex Corporation's contingent convertible debentures was excluded for purposes of calculating the diluted weighted average shares outstanding.
+The income recognized in fiscal 2005 related to life insurance policies is comprised primarily of policies associated with legacy employees and as such will not be retained by Quanex Building Products. - (6) Adjustment necessary to reflect the Quanex Building Products pro forma effective tax rate of 38.5%. - (7) The dilutive impact of the common stock equivalents arising from settlement of Quanex Corporation's contingent convertible debentures was excluded for purposes of calculating the diluted weighted average shares outstanding.
 The basic weighted average shares outstanding were calculated by applying the distribution ratio (one share of Quanex Building Products common stock for every one share of Quanex Corporation common stock) to Quanex Corporation's basic weighted average shares outstanding.